RMAF 2019 - Denver, USA

-The Evo 400 ($4499), the flagship of PrimaLuna’s new EvoLution Line, is the company’s first component with a balanced input, which is transformer-coupled -- an old-school, but very good, method of converting balanced to unbalanced.
+The Evo 400 ($4499), the flagship of PrimaLuna’s new EvoLution Line, is the company’s first component with a balanced input, which is transformer-coupled -- an old-school but very good method of converting balanced to unbalanced.
 The dual-mono design incorporates relay-switched inputs, tube power rectification, and a motorized Alps potentiometer for volume control.
 Three 12AU7 tubes per channel provide amplification.

-Pro-Ject Audio Systems is one of the few audio manufacturers that still enthusiastically supports the CD, and the best recent evidence of their loyalty is the RS2 T ($2499), a new, robustly built CD transport.
+Pro-Ject Audio Systems is one of the few audio manufacturers that still enthusiastically support the CD, and the best recent evidence of its loyalty is the RS2 T ($2499), a new, robustly built CD transport.
 The top-loading design comes with a puck-shaped weight to hold the CD down and help stabilize the transport.
 It offers the usual coaxial, TosLink optical, and AES/EBU digital outputs, as well as an I2S output on an HDMI connector.
 A new anodized aluminum remote replaces the plastic remote included with the company’s previous transports.